unibo-spe/spe-slides/content/11-mdd/_index.md

 - DSLs are __not__ a replacement for GPLs
     + they are __complementary__

-- Yet the difference is fuzzy, so lets try to clarify:
+- Yet the difference is fuzzy, so let's try to clarify:

 |                            |            **GPL**           |               **DSL**               |
 |:--------------------------:|:----------------------------:|:-----------------------------------:|